-Finance Bill 2021 confirms the extension of the Employment Wage Subsidy Scheme to 30 April 2022.
+Finance Act 2021 confirms the extension of the Employment Wage Subsidy Scheme to 30 April 2022.

-- There is no change to the eligibility criteria for the scheme which continues to be a 30% reduction in turnover or customer orders in the period from 1 January to 31 December 2021 compared to 1 January to 31 December 2019. - There is no change to the subsidy rates for October and November 2021.
+- There is no change to the eligibility criteria for the scheme which continues to be a 30% reduction in turnover or customer orders in the period from 1 January to 31 December 2021 compared to 1 January to 31 December 2019. - There is no change to the subsidy rates for October 2021 to January 2022.

-- For December 2021 to February 2022, a two-rate structure of €151.50 and €203 will apply - A flat rate subsidy will apply in March and April 2022 and the reduced employer PRSI rate will no longer be available in this period. - The scheme will close to new entrants from 1 January 2022.
+- For February 2022, a two-rate structure of €151.50 and €203 will apply - A flat rate subsidy will apply in March and April 2022 and the reduced employer PRSI rate will no longer be available in this period. - The scheme will close to new entrants from 1 January 2022. - Based on changes made in December 2021, the EWSS was re-opened for certain employers who had previously availed of the scheme at any time between 1 September 2020 and 31 December 2021, but who were not eligible on 31 December 2021.
+See our Private Business / Individuals insight for further details.

-The Bill also includes a provision to permit self-assessed individuals who have a "material interest" in their employer company to participate in the Tax Debt Warehousing Scheme in respect of income tax liabilities relating to their Schedule E income from that employer.
-This is an important amendment as otherwise these individuals, who have paid PAYE on their employment income, could have a income tax liability solely arising from the fact that their employer has availed of the Tax Debt Warehousing Scheme.
+The Act also includes a provision to permit self-assessed individuals who have a "material interest" in their employer company to participate in the Tax Debt Warehousing Scheme in respect of income tax liabilities relating to their

+Schedule E income from that employer.
+This is an important amendment as otherwise these individuals, who have paid PAYE on their employment income, could have an income tax liability solely arising from the fact that their employer has availed of the Tax Debt Warehousing Scheme.